HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 ![An example of a .PNG map export from Social Explorer showing people age 18-34 by tract in Somerville and Cambridge](media/map.png)

-_Example of a map you can export from [Social Explorer](http://nrs.harvard.edu/urn-3:hul.eresource:socialex), a tool that lets you interactive explore census data.
+_Example of a map you can export from [Social Explorer](http://nrs.harvard.edu/urn-3:hul.eresource:socialex), a tool that lets you interactively explore census data.
 This map shows percent of people aged 18-34 in Somerville and Cambridge_

 ## Cheat sheet